clambro/black-hole-thesis/docs/description.md

 To move our simulation forward in time, we will use [a common integration technique called RK4](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
 The details of this technique are beyond the scope of this discussion, but in essence what we are doing is taking a very tiny step $\Delta t$ forward in time, re-evaluating our equations, taking another step, re-evaluating, etc. If our spatial grid size is $\Delta x = 2^{-l}$, then we require $\Delta t < \Delta x$ for the whole system to remain stable.
 In our case, we can get away with $\Delta t = 0.95 \Delta x$ most of the time, but we drop the simulation speed by a factor of four very close to black hole formation to improve stability there.

+Technical aside: If you're curious about how this timestepping interacts with gravitational time dilation, the answer is in our lapse function $N$.
+There is a degree of freedom in the scale of $N$, corresponding to our ability to choose a reference frame.
+By defining $N(1) = 1$, we make it so that our measured time $t$ is the proper time at $r=1$.

 ### Time Complexity, Error, and Choosing $\ell$

 We have everything we need to build our simulation.
 All we need to do now is pick the level of discretization that we will work at.
 All of our differentiation and integration operators operate at fourth order accuracy.
 What this means is that if you double the fidelity of your approximation (i.e. increase $\ell$ by 1), your error will go down by a factor of $2^4=16$.
 This order of accuracy is considered table stakes for most scientific computing applications.
 You wouldn't want your simulation to be any less accurate than that if you were going to publish it.